 Ask any Pacific Northwesterner what the region means to them and the answers will be as varied as the paint jobs on our campervans.
 To some, it means food: apples, cherries, marionberries, smoked salmon, seafood stew, and Portland microbrews.
 To others, it means the outdoors: sea kayaking in the San Juan Islands, hiking in Rogue River Country, skiing at Mt.
 Bachelor, or mountain biking world-class singletrack at Whistler.

 To us here at Escape, the Pacific Northwest means epic road-trip country: winding two-lane highways with nobody on them, beautiful State and National Parks without the crowds, and solitary beach towns that beg you to park the van and stay awhile.
-With an Escape Campervan, you can do just that – camp wherever you can park and take in the sights.
+With an Escape campervan, you can do just that – camp wherever you can park and take in the sights.

 Remember, it is legal to cross into Canada in your Escape Campervan!
+You can:

 Distance: 900+ miles (1448+ km)